0xffiber/ffaust/README.md

 ```

 To get max performance make sure to properly set number of sender threads (typically number of cores - 2).

+To make it work over VPN connection, just specify corresponding interface, e.g. `-i ipsec0`. `ffaust` automatically detects when it needs to use IP packets instead of Ethernet.

 Full list of options: